riscv/riscv-opcodes/README.md

 The `parse.py` script can generate the following artifacts:

-- **`instr_dict.yaml`**: Contains the main dictionary `instr_dict` in YAML format.
-Note that dots in instruction names are replaced with underscores in this YAML file.
+- **`instr_dict.json`**: Contains the main dictionary `instr_dict`, formatted as JSON.
+In this file, dots in instruction names are replaced with underscores.
+Previously, this file was generated as instr_dict.yaml.
+Since JSON is a subset of YAML, it can still be read by any YAML parser.
 - **`encoding.out.h`**: A header file used by tools such as Spike, PK, etc.
 - **`instr-table.tex`**: LaTeX table of instructions for the RISC-V unprivileged specification.
 - **`priv-instr-table.tex`**: LaTeX table of instructions for the RISC-V privileged specification.